-Effective fall term 2007, a minimum grade point average of 2.00 (on 4.0 scale) is required each semester for continued enrollment in the TTC, except for those programs having higher retention/progression standards due to accrediting or licensing requirements..
+A minimum grade of "C" is required each semester except for those programs having higher retention/ progression standards due to accreditation or licensing requirements.
 Students failing to achieve the minimum semester grade for the program will be suspended for one enrollment period.